lihaoyi/Metascala/readme.md

 ```

 One thing of note is that Metascala does not have its own memory allocator or [garbage collector](http://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
 Rather, it represents virtual objects and arrays as real instances of the classes `vrt.Obj`s and `vrt.Arr`s.
 References between virtual objects are also references between the real `vrt.Obj` instances.
 Thus, the garbage collector of the underlying runtime is used to garbage-collect the unreachable objects the inside the Metascala JVM.

+Arguments passed in to the `invoke()` method are converted from their real representation into virtual versions (the `vrt.*` classes) to be handled within the Metascala VM.
+The return value is similarly converted from a virtual value back to a real value before being given to the caller of `invoke()`.

 Architecture
 ------------